I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 Season: short dry season

-January marks the start of the short dry season, however, the landscape is still lush and green from the preceding rains, providing excellent conditions for wildlife photography.
+January marks the start of the short dry season.
+You’re unlikely to get caught in a downpour, and yet the landscape is still lush and green from the previous season’s rains.
+This makes for excellent conditions for wildlife photography.

-Prices are lower compared to the upcoming peak season, Kilimanjaro is warm and dry and it’s also an ideal time to squeeze in a few days to chill and explore exotic Zanzibar in your itinerary.
+Prices are lower compared to the upcoming peak season, Kilimanjaro is warm and dry, and it’s also an ideal time to squeeze in a few days to chill and explore exotic Zanzibar.

 - Parks are less busy and prices are lower compared to peak season